planetabhi/figma-variables/README.md

                                      └────────────────┘
 ```

-#### Private Primitives Collection
+#### 04. Private Primitives Collection
-Private primitives store agnostic values used by global primitives and design token variable collections in Figma.
-Example: 0, 1, 2, 4, 8, 12... and 100, 200, 300...
+Private primitives contain agnostic values (numbers, scales, black/white) used by global primitives and design token variable collections.
+These build spacing scales, and colors for other collections, keeping math consistent and reusable.

 ```
 ┌───────────────────┐